NorthCoastChurch/IT-Policy/Policy-6-Employee-Owned-Device-Acceptable-Use-and-Security-BYOD.md

 - Limit use of network resources
 - Wipe data on lost/damaged devices or upon termination from the BYOD program or North Coast Church employment
 - Properly perform job provisioning and configuration of BYOD participating equipment before connecting to the network
-- Through policy enforcement and any other means it deems necessary, to limit the ability of end users to transfer data to and from specific resources on the North Coast Church network
+- Through policy enforcement and any other means it deems necessary, to limit the ability of end users to transfer data to and from specific IT managed resources

-**Responsibilities of BYOD Participants Security and Damages /R**
+**Responsibilities of BYOD Participants Security and Damages**

 - All potential participants will be granted access to the North Coast Church network on the condition that they read, sign, respect, and adhere to the North Coast Church policies concerning the use of these devices and services (see Exhibit A).
 - Prior to initial use on the North Coast Church network or related infrastructure, all personally owned mobile devices must be registered with IT.